xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 .. figure:: output_div_8.pdf
             :width: 70%

-            Final frequency response for a divide of 8.
+            Final frequency response for a divide of 8 giving a typical output rate of 12kHz(3.072MHz) or 11.025kHz(2.8224MHz).